rob-p/czi-rfa/proposal.md

 ### Proposed work and deliverables

-We will design, implement and evaluate numerous computational strategies for assessing uncertainty in both transcript and gene-level expression inference from scRNA-seq data.
+*Aim 1* : We will design, implement and evaluate numerous computational strategies for assessing uncertainty in both transcript and gene-level expression inference from scRNA-seq data.
 Specifically, we will expand the inference being performed to account for additional uncertainty present in scRNA-seq data (sub-aim A below), we will explore the effect of different likelihood factorizations on the accuracy of estimates of posterior uncertainty (sub-aim B below), and we will evaluate different computational approaches for estimating  the posterior uncertainty (sub-aim C below).

  - A.)  In addition to the difficult challenges posed by estimating inference uncertainty in standard bulk RNA-seq data, scRNA-seq poses additional challenges.
 For example, posterior variance is expected to be *much* greater in scRNA-seq data, specifically in 3' tagged-end protocols.
 This is the result of the strong 3' bias in sequencing reducing the probability of observing sequence that uniquely identifies a given transcript.
 Thus, the transcript-level solutions computed from such data are expected, generally, not to be identifiable.
 This makes the estimation (and downstream usage) of uncertainty information even more crucial than with other types of RNA-seq data (e.g., bulk RNA-seq or full-length scRNA-seq protocols).
 Additionally, in scRNA-seq data, there is uncertainty not only in read assignment within a cell, but also in the cell from which a read has derived (due to corruption of cellular barcodes).
 As a result, uncertainty is increased even further, and the methods used to estimate posterior variance (or the posterior distribution) should take this uncertainty into account.
 Yet  We have been developing a novel method that is capable of providing assignment probabilities of reads to cells, leading to an enhanced notion of equivalence classes.
 Given these modeling improvements, we can incorporate uncertainty in fragment -> cell assignment into our estimates of posterior variance.